Impenetrable Barriers in the Phase Space of a Particle Moving Around a Kerr Rotating Black Hole: Abstract

 \section{Abstract}

-We study the phase space of a particle in the gravitational field of a rotating black hole described by the Kerr metric from a geometrical perceptive.
-In particular, we show the construction of a multidimensional generalization of the unstable periodic orbits and their stable and unstable invariant manifolds that direct the dynamics in the phase space.
+We study the phase space of a particle moving in the gravitational field of a rotating black hole described by the Kerr metric from a geometrical perspective.
+In particular, we show the construction of a multidimensional generalization of the unstable periodic orbits, known as Normally Hyperbolic Invariant Manifold, and its stable and unstable invariant manifolds that direct the dynamics in the phase space.
 Those stable and unstable invariant manifolds divide the phase space and are robust under perturbations.
-To visualize the multidimensional invariant sets under the flow in the phase space, we use a method based on the arclength of the trajectories in phase space.
+To visualize the multidimensional invariant sets under the flow in the phase space, we use a method based on the arclength of the trajectories in phase space known as Lagrangian descriptors in the literature.